ember-cli/ember-exam/README.md

 The `weighted` option splits tests by weighting them according to type; `acceptance` tests weigh more than `unit` tests weigh more than `jshint` tests.
 This helps make sure the various test groupings run in similar amounts of time.

-**FEATURE IN PROGRESS**
+#### Split Test Parallelization

 ```bash
 $ ember exam --split=<num> --parallel
 ```

-The `parallel` option allows you to run your split tests across multiple child processes.
+The `parallel` option allows you to run your tests across multiple test pages in parallel in [Testem](https://github.com/testem/testem).
 It can only be used when you also split your tests.

+Ember Exam will respect the `parallel` setting of your [Testem config file](https://github.com/testem/testem/blob/master/docs/config_file.md#config-level-options) while running tests in parallel. _Note that the default value for `parallel` in Testem is 1, which means you'll need a non-default value to actually see parallel behavior._

+_Note: You must be using Testem version `1.5.0` or greater for this feature to work properly._

 ## Usage Constraints